-Face Masks: Not Enough Are Made In America To Deal With Coronavirus
+Not Enough Face Masks Are Made In America To Deal With Coronavirus

 The coronavirus is proving Bowen right.
 Now, he has the administration's attention.

-Last week, Health and Human Services Secretary Alex Azar told the House Appropriations Committee the country needs 25 times more masks than it currently has stockpiled.
+Last week, Health and Human Services Secretary Alex Azar told the House Appropriations Committee that the country needs 25 times more masks than it currently has stockpiled.

 The Strategic National Stockpile is essentially the country's emergency medicine cabinet, with reserves of vaccines and medical supplies stowed in warehouses around the country.